-The ukulele, like all stringed instruments (guitars, lutes, banjos, etc.), is played by depressing a combination of individual strings at specified places on the fingerboard causing the pitch of the strings to change.
-These combinations of finger positions are called chords.
+The ukulele, like all stringed instruments (guitars, lutes, banjos, etc.), is played by depressing a combination of individual strings at specified places on the fingerboard causing the pitch of the strings to change to a corresponding note of the scale.
+These combinations of finger positions (notes) are called chords.
+When you strum a chord, you strike all the strings with each strum.